 There are two major components of environmental justice.
 One is meaningful involvement in the decision-making process, and the second is the actual planning, siting, development, and operations of public facilities and infrastructure.
-An overview of environmental justice disadvantaged unincorporated communities in the county is located in Section 3.11, "Environmental Justice and Disadvantaged Communities," of the Background Report.
+An overview of environmental justice and disadvantaged communities in the county is located in Section 3.11, "Environmental Justice and Disadvantaged Communities," and Section 4.4, "Active and Healthy Living," of the Background Report.